 Cameron joined the group at CMU in Fall 2019, pursuing his Ph.D. in the Earth and Ecosystem Science Program, supported by the NSF PREEVENTS hail project (NSF-AGS1855054).

 Cameron's research focus is on the environments associated with supercell storms, especially those producing hail and their morphologies.
 Cameron graduated with a B.S. in Meteorology from Valparaiso University, and comes to the group after completing research as a Masters student at Texas Tech University looking at lightning as a predictor for tornadic activity.
-Cameron defended his dissertation in May 2023, which focused on the environmental profiles and storm interaction processes that characterize hailstorms, and is currently looking for his next opportunity while working on wrapping up a couple of Ph.D. papers.
+Cameron defended his dissertation in May 2023, which focused on the environmental profiles and storm interaction processes that characterize hailstorms.
+Cameron is now a Research Scientist at the University of Oklahoma CIWRO/Storm Prediction Center.

 BS Meteorology (CMU 2019), MS GIS (CMU 2020)